About this Install Guide

 How do I print the Java version?

-Print the version of the Java runtime:
+Print the version of the Java runtime, by running:

 java -version